11 Most Common Symptoms Of Anxiety In Dogs

 Dogs lick for a variety of reasons, but excessive licking typically indicates that there is a problem such as anxiety.

-Licking causes endorphins to be released in the dog’s brain, which reduce anxiety and make them feel better.
+Licking causes endorphins to be released in the dog’s brain, which reduces anxiety and makes them feel better.

 You may have an anxious dog if you observe your dog licking a lot, especially if it is licking hard.
 It’s the same if it licks or chews its feet or legs.